brian-d-richardson/mismex/README.md

 Before fitting the model, we determine an appropriate number of Monte-Carlo replicates $B$ in order for the G-formula MCCS function to approximate the CS function.
-We can do this by evaluating the MCCS function for a sequence of $B$ values, and at a particular parameter value, say the naive g-formula estimator (ignoring measurement error).
+We can do this by evaluating the MCCS function for a sequence of $B$ values at a particular parameter value, say the naive g-formula estimator (ignoring measurement error).

 ``` r
 ## g-formula arguments